 Torture is an extreme abuse of power and control over one person by another.
 It is the systematic destruction of a person's identify and humanity.
 Our primary goals are to return power and control to torture survivors, and accompany them on their journey of recovery.
-Lamp Lifeboat Ladder will enable us to resettle up to 90 torture survivors and their families to Canada.
-The project will include men and women who have suffered torture, and who remain at risk because they are displaced, lack access to medical and psychological care, and have no way to meet their essential needs.
+Lamp Lifeboat Ladder is enabling us to resettle up to 90 torture survivors and their families in Canada.
+Already eight families are in Canada, with more on the way.
+The project provides safety to men and women who have suffered torture, and who remain at risk because they are displaced, lack access to medical and psychological care, and have no way to meet their essential needs.
 The project will provide wrap-around support for two years.
 Survivors will define their own recovery plan, and we will support them in that plan.

 Saeed lived in a cemetery for more than a year.
 We asked him what it was like for him.
 He said, “I feel safe in the cemetery because dead people can’t harm me.”
 We asked if anyone knew he was living there.
 He said, “People know I’m there, but they don’t see me.
 It’s like I’m invisible.”